Micronesian languages: Languages

 The family appears to have originated in the east, likely on Kosrae, and spread westwards.
 Kosrae appears to have been settled from the south, in the region of Malaita (Solomon Islands) or in northern Vanuatu.

-Kevin Hughes (2020) revises Jackson's classification, especially with regards to the position of Nauruan, who states that there is no compelling argument from classifying Nauruan apart from other Micronesian languages.
+Kevin Hughes (2020) revises Jackson's classification, especially with regard to the position of Nauruan, who states that there is no compelling argument from classifying Nauruan apart from other Micronesian languages.
 He proposes three hypotheses: (1) Nauruan is a primary branch alongside Kosraean, (2) Kosraean and Nauruan form a subgroup, and (3) Nauruan is a primary branch of the Central Micronesian family.

 More recently, Lev Blumenfield argued that Micronesian is a linkage derived from a near-simultaneous settlement of Micronesia around two thousand years ago.

 External classification

 John Lynch (2003) tentatively proposes that the Micronesian languages may form a subclade within the Southern Oceanic languages, and specifically a sister clade to the Kanak languages within the latter family.
 He notes the following features that the Micronesian and Loyalties languages share in common, among other features: